 Share in the comments section below.

-Note from Dave: I'm making an all-online, schedule-friendly PD course on student motivation, and one of the six modules is all about teacher credibility.
-To get on the waitlist for the course, sign up here.
+Note from Dave: I've made an all-online, schedule-friendly PD course on student motivation, and one of the six modules is all about teacher credibility.
+Get all the goods here .